jonathanbcsouza/weather-trends-analysis/README.md

-# Project 1 - Explore weather trends
+# Weather trends

 <img align="right" width="120" height="120" src="images/global_warming_pic.png" alt="global warming">

 **Summary**
-This project is a comparison of the global temperature over the years with the data of de capital of New Zealand, Wellington.
+This project is a comparison between the global average temperature against the capital of New Zealand, Wellington.

 **Key considerations:**
-Show clear data, the data has to be accurate as much as possible, has to be easy to read and show relevant information that can help to shape action plans.
+Show clear data, be easy to read and show relevant information that can help to shape action plans.

 **1-Extracting**